hauze-v/web-dev/mdn-css/css-building-blocks/overflowing-content/NOTES.md

 **Note**: that you can specify the x and y scrolling using the `overflow` property and passing in two values:
 `overflow: scroll hidden` would set `overflow-x` to `scroll` and `overflow-y` to `hidden`

+If you only want scrollbars to appear if there is more content than can fit in the box, then use `overflow-auto`.

+## Overflow establishes a blcok formatting context ##
+There is a concept in CSS of the **Block Formatting Context (BFC)**.
+This isn't something you need to worry too much about right now, but it is useful to know that when you us a value of overflow such as `scroll` or `auto` you create a BFC.
+The result is that the content of the box you have changed the value of `overflow` for becomes a mini layout of its own.
+Things outside the container cannot poke into the container, and nothing can poke out of that box into the surrounding layout.
+This is to enable the scrolling behavior, as all content of your box will need to be contained and not overlap other items on the page in order to create a consistent scrolling experience.